 As the days get shorter and winter approaches, your dog will shed their summer coat to make room for thicker winter fur.

-However, sunlight and temperature are not the only reasons your dog may be shedding his fur.
+However, sunlight, hormones, and temperature are not the only reasons your dog may be shedding.

 Unfortunately, hair loss can be a sign of other problems.